elatov/elatov.github.io/_posts/2014-03-20-rhcsa-rhce-chapter-13-remote-access.md

     *   Copy the content of **~/.ssh/identity.pub** into the **~/.ssh/authorized_keys** on the machine

-Let&#8217;s try this out.
-First let&#8217;s SSH from our rhel5 machine to the rhel6 machine:
+Let's try this out.
+First let's SSH from our rhel5 machine to the rhel6 machine:

     [user1@rhel2 ~]$ ssh rhel1
     The authenticity of host 'rhel1 (192.168.2.2)' can't be established.